 Gen Z is not just a passive user of transportation—they’re active participants in shaping its future.
 They’re pushing for innovations like autonomous vehicles, Mobility as a Service (MaaS), and AI-powered route optimization.

-For this generation, transportation is about more than moving from one place to another; it’s about creating a seamless, sustainable, and connected urban experience.
+For this generation, transportation is about more than moving from one place to another; it’s about the MaaS and autonomous-vehicle future that Gen Z is actively demanding.

 Conclusion: Embracing Diversity in Urban Mobility

 The preferences of Boomers and Gen Z highlight the complexity of urban transportation.
-While these generations may seem worlds apart, their differences also offer opportunities for innovation and inclusion.
-By understanding their unique needs, transit agencies and platforms like SimpleTransit can create systems that are not only efficient but also equitable.
+While these generations may seem worlds apart, their differences offer opportunities for innovation and inclusion.
+By understanding their unique needs, transit agencies can create systems that are not only efficient but also equitable, as demonstrated by efforts like Seattle’s light rail expansion, which explicitly linked TOD investment to displacement prevention.